HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 ### Recommended heap size configuration

 To ensure optimal performance and stability of HCL DX Compose on Kubernetes, it is essential for you to configure JVM heap memory and pod resource limits correctly.
-Refer to the following best practices when tuning memory allocation.
+See the following best practices when tuning memory allocation.

 !!!note
      Do not set your JVM heap size larger than the allotted memory for the pod.